Paxson Vickers: Early life

 Paxson Vickers was born to Abigail (née Paxson) and John Vickers.
-His father manufactured pottery and was a member of the Underground Railroad in Caln Township, Pennsylvania.
+His father manufactured pottery and was a Quaker and a member of the Underground Railroad in Caln Township, Pennsylvania.

 Career

 Vickers followed his father as a pottery manufacturer in Lionville.

 Vickers was a Republican.
 He served as a member of the Pennsylvania House of Representatives, representing Chester County in 1857.

 Personal life

 Vickers married Ann Lewis.
 They had at least three children, including John, Sara Louisa and a daughter who died in July 1865.
 His daughter Sara was a writer.

 Vickers accidentally shot himself in the knee in the fall of 1865.
 He died a few weeks later from his wound on October 22, 1865, aged 48 or 49.